Starkey Hearing Aids: Reviewed and Tested by an Audiologist

 Dr. Brad Ingrao, Audiologist Read About Our Panel of Experts

+Founded in 1967 by Bill Austin,1 Starkey is the only U.S. member of what is known as the Big Six international hearing aid manufacturers.
 Starkey continues to innovate and now offers a wide range of products.
-They’re distributed through the VA, private multi-line audiologists and dispensers, and through Starkey-owned stores under the Starkey and Audible brands.
-Read on to learn about my personal experience with this brand!
+They’re distributed through the Department of Veterans Affairs, private multiline audiologists and dispensers, and Starkey-owned stores under the Starkey and Audibel brands.
+Read on to learn about my personal experience with the brand.

 Testing out Starkey hearing aids